There are three main ways you can find out if you are the subject of an outstanding warrant. These are by:

 - running a criminal background check.

-Arrest warrants are typically issued when police officers or a district attorney suspects that the person named in the warrant has committed a crime.
+Arrest warrants are typically issued when police officers or a district attorney suspects that you have committed a crime.

-Bench warrants are issued if a person is in “contempt of court.”
-This might occur if the person named in the warrant:
+Bench warrants are issued if you are in “contempt of court.”
+This might occur if you:

 - failed to appear for a court date or court proceeding,